Dark web: Terrorism

-Terrorist organizations took to the internet as early as the 1990s; however, the birth of the dark web attracted these organizations due to the anonymity, lack of regulation, social interaction, and easy accessibility.
+Terrorist organizations took to the internet as early as the 1990s; the birth of the dark web attracted these organizations due to the anonymity, lack of regulation, social interaction, and easy accessibility.
 These groups have been taking advantage of the chat platforms within the dark web to inspire terrorist attacks.
 Groups have even posted "How To" guides, teaching people how to become and hide their identities as terrorists.

 The dark web became a forum for terrorist propaganda, guiding information, and most importantly, funding.
-With the introduction of Bitcoin, an anonymous transactions were created which allowed for anonymous donations and funding.
-By accepting Bitcoin, terrorists were now able to fund money to purchase weaponry.
+With the introduction of Bitcoin, anonymous transactions were created which allowed for anonymous donations and funding.
+By accepting Bitcoin, terrorists were now able to fund purchases of weaponry.
 In 2018, an individual named Ahmed Sarsur was charged for attempting to purchase explosives and hire snipers to aid Syrian terrorists, as well as attempting to provide them financial support, all through the dark web.

 There are at least some real and fraudulent websites claiming to be used by ISIL (ISIS), including a fake one seized in Operation Onymous.
 With the increase of technology, it has allowed cyber terrorists to flourish by attacking the weaknesses of the technology.
 In the wake of the November 2015 Paris attacks, an actual such site was hacked by an Anonymous-affiliated hacker group, GhostSec, and replaced with an advert for Prozac.
 The Rawti Shax Islamist group was found to be operating on the dark web at one time.